Dr Wealth

 The 1% Rule

-He abides by the 1% rule: the monthly rent must be at least 1% of the purchase price.
-So the rentals would be US$1,500 to US$1,800 per month for these middle-class rental properties.
+He uses the 1% rule as a sniff test: the monthly rent must be at least 1% of the purchase price.
+So the rentals would fetch US$1,500 to US$1,800 per month for these middle-class rental properties costing $150,000 – $200,000.

 This 1% per month would translate to about 12% per year, which provides enough margin to pay for operating expenses and receive a positive cash flow after the deductions.